 1. Place Bread Flour, Dry Yeast, Salt and Sugar in a large bowl, and mix well to blend evenly.

-2. Add Warm Water and use a large spoon or spatula to stir.
-(You can add 1 to 2 tablespoons Oil.)
+2. Add Warm Water and Oil, and use a large spoon or spatula to stir.
 It is a very soft and gooey dough.
 DO NOT try to knead it.
-When the dough comes together, cover with a large plate and rest for 10-15 minutes at warm room temperature.
+When the dough comes together, cover with a large plate OR lid, and rest for 10-15 minutes in a warm place.

 3. After 10-15 minutes, it is still very soft and sticky.
 Wet your hand with water, grab an edge of the dough, lift and bring it to the centre.
 Repeat several times.
 Cover and rest for 10-15 minutes again.